yuanzhao/gpdb/concourse/README.md

 If a task file is not referenced in the `pipelines` directory it is considered abandoned and can be removed.
 Any change to a task yaml that is used by a pipeline with a `Dependent Team` should be made in a PR.

+There are some exceptions to this rule.
+Please do not create any more exceptions, and remove these as the occasion arises:

+* `package_tarball.yml` is being used by the GPORCA team
+* `test_with_planner.yml` is being used by the GPORCA team
+* `test_with_orca.yml` is being used by the GPORCA team
+* `build_with_orca.yml` is being used by the GPORCA team

 ##### Scripts Directory
 All script files should live in this directory.
 If a script file is not referenced in any of the directories it is considered abandoned and can be removed.